Heart & Sole

 We can't afford the program registration fee, but our child would love to participate.
 How does the scholarship program work?

 Don't let cost stop you from participating!
 We are committed to making Girls on the Run accessible to all who want to participate!
-Thanks to generous donors and community supporters, program scholarships are available to any family who needs it, and we can also provide appropriate running shoes if needed.
+Thanks to generous donors and community supporters, financial assistance is available to any family who needs it, and we can also provide athletic shoes if needed.
 The online registration form will walk you through a few questions to find the fee that is right for your family based on a sliding scale.

 Is there a way for me to sponsor a participant for a season?